coderealm85/beg-projects/README.md

 Welcome to beg-projects, a collection of beginner-friendly web development projects created using HTML, CSS, and JavaScript.
 This repository serves as a showcase of foundational skills in front-end development and is perfect for anyone looking to understand basic web technologies.

-**Projects Included**

-Project 1: invalid input shake

-Description: it's the showcase  animation , when you don't enter the text in the input text box , it will shake for some time

-Technologies Used: HTML, CSS, JavaScript

-Key Features:  shaking animation of text box

-Project 2: box shadow generator

-Description: A user-friendly tool built with HTML, CSS, and JavaScript that allows developers and designers to create custom CSS box-shadow effects effortlessly.

-Technologies Used: HTML, CSS, JavaScript

-Key Features:   interactive interface to adjust shadow properties such as color, blur, spread, and insets, with real-time visual feedback and copyable CSS code.

 **Getting Started**